thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 1. Select the empty boxes next to the names of the objects you would like to share.
     Alternatively, you can select each object on the page, by selecting the empty box next to the word **Name** at the top left of the screen, under the filter bar.

+    Note that you cannot select multiple objects across pages.
+If you select an Answer on the first page, and then select **Next** to view and share more objects, ThoughtSpot's discards your selection on the first page.

 2. Select **Share** ![sharing icon]({{ site.baseurl }}/images/icon-share-10px.png "sharing-icon"){: .inline}, above the list of objects.